 The Bond Funds are permitted to invest in perpetual bonds.
 Perpetual bonds (bonds without a maturity date) may be exposed to additional liquidity risk in certain market conditions.
-The liquidity for such investments in stressed market environments may be limited, negatively impacting the price they may be sold at, which in turn may negatively impact the Funds performance.
+The liquidity for such investments in stressed market environments may be limited, negatively impacting the price they may be sold at, which in turn may negatively impact the relevant Fund's performance.